Son Of Juanita Koilpillai Arrested For Her Murder

 Several key pieces of evidence, including the suspected murder weapon, were forensically analyzed.

-On July 30, the analysis indicated the victim’s, Juanita Koilpillai, and the suspect’s, Andrew Beavers’ DNA were on the edged weapon.
+On July 30, the analysis indicated Koilpillai’s and Beavers’ DNA was on the edged weapon.

-Evidence also supported that after murdering his biological mother and hiding her body outside, Beavers then fled to Leesburg, Virginia in her vehicle.

 Anne Arundel Homicide Detectives coordinated with the Loudoun County Sheriff’s Office where they were able to take the suspect into custody on Saturday morning.